team-gsri/.github/DOCUMENTING.md

 * Disclaimer

 ### Description
-This section contains a small paragraph describing what the project about.
+This section contains a small paragraph describing what the project is about.

 ### Rules and standards
 This section contains links to documents in 3 subsections :